hmhlol/sqlite_injection_lab/README.md

 Sorry for too many css files as I am training my front-end skill but I am still too bad in it :neutral_face: :neutral_face: .

 You can reset the database.
 And if you don't like the default flag, you can customize the flag.
+Please do not store any important data into database.db file.
+It will be deleted when you reset.

 ![alt_text](https://i.imgur.com/L2ttqgS.png)